 Monday Poetry Stretch - Ottava Rima

-I'm back on my iambic pentameter kick.
-I have been working on a collection of poems about ancient Egypt, and have been trying out several forms in this meter.
-This week I thought it might be fun to try ottava rima.
+I keep going back to form when I need some structure for my writing.
+It actually helps me when I have constraints to work within.
 Ottava rima is an Italian form that consists of a stanza of eight lines with the rhyme scheme abababcc.
 In English, the lines are usually written in iambic pentameter.
 Ottava rima is generally associated with epic poems (like Don Juan), but can be used for shorter poems.

 An example of ottava rima can be found in the poem Sailing to Byzantium.
 Here are the first two stanzas of the poem.